data-forge/data-forge-js/README.md

 	var myComparer = function (row1, row2) {
 		return row1.ClientName === row.ClientName; // Row comparison based on client name.
 	};

+## Generator

+A generator is a function that produces values or rows to be inserted into a Series or DataFrame.

+A generator may take arguments and it can return an array of values or rows:

+	function myGenerator = function (... appropriate arguments ...) {
+		return [
+			[ .. generated row 1 .. ],
+			[ .. row 2 .. ],
+			[ .. row 3 .. ],
+			[ .. etc .. ]
+		];
+	};

+Alternatively (to support lazy evaluation) a generator may return a lazily evaluated *iterable*, that is a function that returns an iterator for a sequence of values or rows:

+	function myGenerator = function (... appropriate arguments ...) {
+		return function () {
+			var myIterator = ... some iterator for a sequence of values or rows ... return myIterator;
+		};
+	};

 # Basic Usage